iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 `State Metadata` in the Alias Output which reflects an update to the DID Document.

 1. Create the content of the updated DID Document.
-2. Use placeholder `did:0:0` instead of the actual DID in the document.
-3. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+2. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
-4. Create a new Alias Output with the same `Alias ID` as the current output.
+3. Create a new Alias Output with the same `Alias ID` as the current output.
-5. Increment the `State Index`.
+4. Increment the `State Index`.
-6. Leave the unlock conditions unchanged.
+5. Leave the unlock conditions unchanged.
+6. Set enough coins in the output to cover the byte cost.
-7. Publish a new transaction with the current Alias Output as input and the newly created one as output.
+7. Publish a new transaction that includes the current Alias Output as input and the newly created one as output.
 If the Alias Output to be updated is state-controlled by other Alias or NFT Outputs, those outputs will have to be unlocked in the same transaction.

-Note, if the updated document requires more coins to cover the storage deposit, another input will be required to cover that.

 ### Delete